ankamsarav/node-rest-template/README.md

 - `gulp serve`

     Runs the application using gulp.
-As you make changes to the code, the application will be restarted to reflect the changes immediately..
+As you make changes to the code, the application will restart to reflect the changes immediately.

+- node-debug --web-port 9090 server/server.js

+   Launch the application in debug mode.

-- `gulp serve --debug`
+- `gulp serve --debug` (TODO: this is not yet working)

     Launch debugger with node-inspector.

-- `gulp serve --debug-brk`
+- `gulp serve --debug-brk` (TODO: this is not yet working)

     Launch debugger and break on 1st line with node-inspector.

-### Run application in production
+### Run application in production mode

 - `npm start`